 Action by the store operator required

 Online store providers need to take precautions and make technical changes by December 3, 2018.
 The provisions of the Geo-blocking Regulation can probably be classified as market conduct rules within the meaning of Section 3a UWG.
-If the regulation is not observed, there is therefore a fundamental risk of being warned by a competitor under competition law.
+If the regulation is not complied with, there is therefore a fundamental risk of being warned by a competitor under competition law.

 At the same time, there should be no reason to panic.
 Apart from the technical and legal conversion of your own website, there are hardly any changes to come in terms of the scope of services as a provider.
 No provider is now obliged to conclude a transaction with every customer (recital 18), let alone forced to deliver to the entire EU.
 Providers may continue to limit their service radius to the countries of their choice.
 According to recital 23, delivery beyond this can be made at the customer’s expense.